Mercedes EQS review: boot space, seating & practicality

 - 5Interior, dashboard & comfortThe EQS’ interior quality more than matches up to the S-Class, which established the benchmark for this type of luxury car

-- 6Boot space, seating & practicality - currently readingCabin space is generous, but the EQS falls slightly short of the Mercedes S-Class in this respect
+- 6Boot space, seating & practicality - currently readingCabin space up front is generous, but the EQS falls well short of the Mercedes S-Class when it comes to rear-seat comfort

 - 7Reliability & safety ratingAs you’d expect from a Mercedes, the EQS is overflowing with technology and safety systems, the result of which is the maximum five-star Euro NCAP crash-test rating